mzervakis/mke-tools/README.md

 ### Usage
 Download loadbundle.sh and functions.sh in ~/bin and mark them as executable.

-Simply run loadbundle.sh and provide UCP domain name and your UCP credentials.
+Simply run loadbundle.sh and provide MKE FQDN and your MKE credentials.

-To provide UCP domain name non-interactively ucp the -u option ex. loadbundle.sh -u ucp.example.com:8443
+To provide MKE FQDN non-interactively use the -H option ex. loadbundle.sh -H mke.example.com:8443

-Client Bundle is stored in ~/.ucp
+Client Bundle is stored in ~/.mke

-If UPC is using a non standard TLS port provide UCP domain name with the custom port ex. ucp.example.com:8443
+If MKE is using a non standard TLS port provide MKE FQDN with the custom port ex. ucp.example.com:8443

-## ucpbackup.sh
+## mkebackup.sh

-Backup UCP using the REST API.
+Backup MKE using the REST API.

 ### Usage
-Download ucpbackup.sh and functions.sh in ~/bin and mark them as executable.
+Download mkebackup.sh and functions.sh in ~/bin and mark them as executable.

-If Client Bundle is configured ucpbackup.sh will use TLS auth, otherwise it will request a new Bearer Token interactively
+If Client Bundle is configured mkebackup.sh will use TLS auth, otherwise it will request a new Bearer Token interactively

-ucpbackup.sh -u ucp.example.com:443 -p /mnt/backup
+mkebackup.sh -H mke.example.com:443 -p /mnt/backup

 or

-ucpbackup.sh -u ucp.example.com:443 -p /mnt/backup -e
+mkebackup.sh -H mke.example.com:443 -p /mnt/backup -e

 for encrypted backup